zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

         }
     }

 You will notice that creation of the data is very straightforward.
 This gets added when the module is installed.
-So we will need to uninstall the module in the extentions module.
+So we will need to uninstall the module in the extensions module.
 Click on the Systems Tab in the admin area, then on the extensions module.
 Scroll down to the StrainID module in the list, click on the inactivate icon and then after it is inactive, click on uninstall.
 It will warn you that you will lose all data.
 Click on OK.
 Finally reinstall the module by clicking on install.
-If you then go to the admin page for StrainID, you wil now see a table of our newly entereed strains.
+If you then go to the admin page for StrainID, you wil now see a table of our newly entered default strains.

-Another problem is that if you click on add a new strain to the database, it opens the edit page.
+If you click on add a new strain to the database, it opens the edit page.
 Test it out.
 You will notice that it takes you to an already generated form.
 If you click out of a text area on the form without entering anything, it warns you that this is a required field.
 Again, MOST has written much of the editing and validation code for you.
 It has also made it pretty darn fancy with javascript and immediate feedback.
 However, the strain test values should again be restricted to +/-/u/v.
 It would be better to have a drop down menu here instead of making sure we get +, -, u, or v after the fact.
 Let's edit that template and add some code to the class that generates it.
-You will be overriding the template at StrainID/tempates/admin/strain/edit.tpl and placing the file at theme/YourTheme/templates/modules/StrainID/admin/strain/edit.tpl.
+You will be overriding the template at StrainID/templates/admin/strain/edit.tpl and placing the file at theme/YourTheme/templates/modules/StrainID/admin/strain/edit.tpl.
 Here is the code to add to the edit.tpl file.

 ::